Francisco Tongio Liongson: Tributes

-The voice of destiny has beckoned to the regions of eternal rest one who in life was our mate, the Senator of the Third District, Dr. Francisco Liongson.
-His pilgrimage through this valley of tears has neither been fruitless nor sterile, but has been the most beneficial to the nation's interest.
-In all the fields of human endeavor, Senator Liongson displayed a special interest and dedicated his intelligence in the development of those sciences that are advantageous for the Philippines.
-His public and private lives are now the most eloquent testimonies of the ideal he pursued whilst alive: to dedicate all his energy and activities for the service of his fatherland.
+Senator Isaura Gabaldon of the third district commended Dr.Francisco Liongson's dedication to national interest and public service, highlighting his contribution to the development of sciences beneficial to the Philippines.

 When I think of the Senator of the Third District during the time he was occupying his seat – now veiled with crepes of mourning – in this august Senate, he seated beside me and was the most committed supporter of certain issues I sucitated in the parliamentary debates.
 I, like the whole Archipelago, cannot help but lament at his loss.
 His death assumes the total sorrowful meaning of a national loss.
 And I say national loss, because his dynamism, his vigor and his patriotism channeled to serve the country in these historical moments will be of great and undisputed value; will be positive contributions in the task of nation building whose completion we anxiously hope for.